RAbeyrathna/T2A2-Game-Library-API/README.md

 **Response**:

-- Returns the platform with the updated field
+- Returns the platform with the updated fields

 Example response: